Behavioral Health Staff Biographies

 Staff in Indianapolis

 Dr. Anna Caldwell completed her doctorate at Southern California University in Psychology and her Masters in Social Work at Indiana University.
-She is a Licensed Clinical Social Worker(LCSW), a Licensed Clinical Addictions Counselor, and a Licensed HUD provider.
+She is a Licensed Clinical Social Worker(LCSW), a Licensed Clinical Addictions Counselor (LCAC), and a Licensed HUD provider.
 She is also a Commissioned Minister, Certified Alcohol and Drug Counselor II, Certified Forensic Addictions' Examiner, and a Certified Clinical Supervisor.
 She worked in the field of trauma with veterans diagnosed with Post Traumatic Stress Disorder for 25 years.
 Male and female homeless and corrections clients have been her clients for 20 years.

 Zachari George, MSW, LSW, completed his Master's Degree at the School of Social Work at Indiana University Purdue University of Indianapolis.
 He is a Licensed Social Worker (LSW).
-Zachari has specialized in working with substance disorders and has been helping others to recover from mental health disorders, homelessness, abusive childhoods, incarceration and Department of Child Services (DCS) cases since 2009.
+Zachari has specialized in working with substance disorders and has been helping others to recover from mental health disorders, homelessness, abusive childhoods, incarceration and Department of Child Services cases since 2009.

 Staff in Evansville